Mean and variance of balanced P\'olya urns: Introduction

 For large urns, \citet{P} proved, assuming that the urn is \emph{balanced}, see \refS{Spolya}, a limit theorem which shows such an \as{} result and also shows convergence in $L^p$ for any $p$, and thus convergence of all moments.

-For small urns, however, less is known about moment convergence in general.
-Balanced deterministic urns with 2 colours were considered already by \citet{Bernstein1,Bernstein2}, who showed both the asymptotic normality in the small urn case and gave results on mean and variance; \citet{Savkevitch} also considered this urn and studied the mean and variance and, moreover, the third and fourth moments. \citet{BagchiPal} (independently, but 45 years later) gave another proof of asymptotic normality for balanced deterministic small urns with 2 colours, by using the method of moments and thus proving moment convergence as part of the proof. \citet{BaiHu}, who consider an arbitrary number of colours and allow random replacements (under somewhat different conditions than ours), show asymptotic results for the variance as part of their proof of asymptotic normality for small urns, using the same decomposition of the covariance matrix as in the present paper; however, these results are buried inside the proof and are not stated explicitly.
+For small urns, however, less has been known about moment convergence in general.
+Balanced deterministic urns with 2 colours were considered already by \citet{Bernstein1,Bernstein2}, who showed both the asymptotic normality in the small urn case and gave results on mean and variance; \citet{Savkevitch} also considered this urn and studied the mean and variance and, moreover, the third and fourth moments. \citet{BagchiPal} (independently, but 45 years later) gave another proof of asymptotic normality for balanced deterministic small urns with 2 colours, by using the method of moments and thus proving moment convergence as part of the proof. \citet{BaiHu,BaiHu2005}, who consider an arbitrary number of colours and allow random replacements (under somewhat different conditions than ours, allowing also time-dependent replacements), show asymptotic results for the mean and (co)variance as part of their proofs of asymptotic normality for small urns, using the same decomposition of the covariance matrix as in the present paper; however, these results are hidden inside the proof and are not stated explicitly.
+More recently, \citet{SJ310} proved explicit results on asymptotics of mean and variance, and also higher central moments of arbitrary order, for irreducible small urns; the method there combined the known result on asymptotic normality in this case, and moment estimates by the method in \cite{P} leading to uniform integrability.

-The main purpose of the present paper is to give explicit asymptotics for the first and second moments for a balanced small urn, and in particular show that the asymptotics are as suggested by the central limit theorem.
-(In particular, loosely speaking, the variance of the number of balls of a given colour is asymptotic to the asymptotic variance.)
+Note that asymptotics of mean and variance often are of interest in applications, complementing results on convergence in distribution.
+(In some applications, results on mean and variance have been proved separately by other methods.)
+Moreover, although not surprising, it is satisfying to know that in a case where a central limit theorem holds, also the mean and variance converge as suggested by this central limit theorem.
+In particular, loosely speaking, the variance of the number of balls of a given colour is asymptotic to the asymptotic variance.
+Furthermore, for this random number, the standard normalization by mean and standard deviation yields convergence to a standard normal distribution.

+The main purpose of the present paper is to give explicit asymptotics for the first and second moments for a balanced small urn by an elementary direct method.
+(Our assumptions are somewhat weaker than in \cite{SJ310}; we do not assume that a central limit theorem holds, and also some non-normal cases are included, see \refR{Rtri}.)
 We also include a simple result on non-degeneracy of the limit (\refT{TS}).
 Precise statements are given in \refS{Sresults}.
+Some results (\eg{} \refT{TE} and the lemmas in \refSs{Smatrix} and \ref{Spf2}) apply also to large urns.